soup-bowl/opensimulator-docker/README.md

 Alternatively, a suitable drop-in library in `lib64/libBulletSim-aarch64.so` for BulletSim Physics could work, but may be unsupported.

+**I'm keen to support ARM architecture to the bounds of OpenSimulator.
+If you have any experience on this, please reach out to me.**

 # Examples

 See [this repository](https://github.com/soup-bowl/opensim-sandbox) for some example usages of this image.